codelabsone/CarDealership-Lee-Three/README.md

 ###### Rails Section ######

-Rails App is currently in its beginning stages of development, but entirely non-functional as of this time.
+Rails App is currently in its beginning stages of development.Cars can be 'bought' and 'sold' using create and destroy.

 ###### Ruby Code Files ######